0x4155/data-submission-tool/README.md

 3. All user data is logged to DATABASE.txt, this file can be found within the directory of the script.

 # Why?

-This tool isn't crazy cool, it was created mainly to work with classes so we'll say to improve my understanding of the python programming language.
+Serves no real purpose, it's really just to improve my problem solving and programming skills.